-1.4.13 Performance improvement/ Benefit Realisation and delivery
+Performance improvement/ Benefit Realisation and delivery

-- they directly contribute to the Highways England Area Efficiency Register by lodging efficiencies and registering them as Lean techniques, - contributions to Highways England's Efficiency Register are evidenced through KTPs lodged on the Highways England Lean Tracker and supported by BRCF.
-Guidance on BRCFs and KTPs is available for free download from the Highways England portal (see link in Annex 3) and - leadership team reviews and improvement activities are tracked and managed through to their ultimate realisation.
+- it directly contributes to the National Highways Area Efficiency Register by lodging efficiencies and registering them as Lean techniques, - contributions to the Efficiency Register are evidenced through KTPs lodged on the National Highways Lean Tracker and supported by BRCF.
+Guidance on BRCFs and KTPs is available for free download from the National Highways portal in Appendix 2 and - leadership team reviews and improvement activities are tracked and managed through to their ultimate realisation.

-1.4.14 Lean collaboration, climate and culture
+Lean collaboration, climate and culture

-• leaders create a climate in which people want to do their best, to motivate direct reports and all team members of the organisation,

-- leaders ensure meetings are conducted around visual display boards, where team performance is actively displayed, discussed and countermeasures put in place to mitigate concerns and causes to drive root cause solutions to problems and - integrated teams are established that deploy collaborative planning on the delivery phase of all construction projects and collaborative programme planning for the delivery of programmes of work.
+- leaders create a climate in which people want to do their best, to motivate direct reports and all team members of the organisation, - leaders ensure meetings are conducted around visual display boards, where team performance is actively displayed, discussed and countermeasures put in place to mitigate concerns and causes to drive root cause solutions to problems and - integrated teams are established that deploy collaborative planning on the delivery phase of all construction projects and collaborative programme planning for the delivery of programmes of work.